 Skills requirement in language (at least one course, depending on preparation) The study of languages has long been one of the distinctive and defining features of a liberal arts education and, in the world of the twenty-first century, knowledge of more than one language is increasingly important.
 The benefits of language study include enhanced understanding of how languages work, often resulting in heightened sophistication in the use of one’s own language; unmediated access to texts otherwise available only in translation, or not at all; and the ability to recognize and cross cultural barriers.

-All Yale College students are required to engage in study of a foreign language, regardless of the level of proficiency at the time of matriculation.
+All Yale College students are required to engage in study of a language, regardless of the level of proficiency at the time of matriculation.
 Depending on their preparation, students take one, two, or three terms of language study to fulfill the distributional requirement.
 Students may complete an approved study abroad program in lieu of intermediate or advanced language study at Yale.
 Details of the language distributional requirement are listed under Distributional Requirements in the Academic Regulations, section A, Requirements for the B.A. or the B.S.
 Degree.

 Skills requirement in quantitative reasoning (two course credits) The application of quantitative methods is critical to many different disciplines.
 Mathematics and statistics are basic tools for the natural and the social sciences, and are useful in many of the humanities as well.
 Information technology and the rigorous dissection of logical arguments in any discipline depend on algorithms and formal logical constructs.
 An educated person must be able to use quantitative information to make, understand, and evaluate arguments.

 Skills requirement in writing (two course credits) The ability to write well is one of the hallmarks of a liberally educated person and is indispensable to advanced research in most disciplines.
 As students strengthen their writing skills, they develop intellectual practices that distinguish active from passive learners.